Risk Management

 In response to the external impact of cyber security, we must continue to invest resources to establish and promote security protection measures to fulfill the competent management of personal information and security management requirements.
 We review the effectiveness of the protection mechanism and the achievement of information security objectives and report the progress and benefit to the Cyber Security and Data Privacy Protection Committee.
 Information security protection mechanism includes:

-• Conduct annual penetration test to simulate hacking to test system security, and fix vulnerability.
+2. Conduct annual penetration test to simulate hacking to test system security, and fix vulnerability.

 Business operation 9.
 Greenhouse gas emissions Climate change mitigation and adaptation

-• Carry out organizational carbon emissions accounting.
+• Conducting organizational carbon audits.

-• Support the government’s green energy policies.
+• Supporting government green energy policies.

 10. Occupational safety and working rights Supply chain management Occupational safety